-H.I.S.
-Hotel Holdings Co., Ltd. is the parent company of the Company, holding 51% of all outstanding shares of the company.
-The ultimate controlling party of the Group is H.I.S.
+H.I.S Hotel Holdings Co., Ltd. is the parent company of the Company, holding 51% of all outstanding ordinary shares of the Company.
+The ultimate controlling party of the Company is H.I.S.
 Co., Ltd..

 (b) Names and relationship with related parties